NoviScl/Design2Code/README.md

 ## Other Functions

-- `data_utils` contains the filtering and processing scripts to construct the test data from C4.
+- `data_utils` contains various filtering and processing scripts that we used to construct the test data from C4.

-- `metrics` contains the metric scripts for the evaluation.

-- `prompting` contains the code for running all the prompting experiments, including the actual prompts used.

 ## License